nighthawkcoders/student_2025/index.md

 > Class of 2028

-## About me Amal Jinan- Class of 2028
+## About me Amal Jinan Class of 2028
-Lived in-
+Lived in
 ## San Diego
 ## Silicon Valley
 ## Canada